mohammedzamakhan/toddmotto.github.io/_posts/2012-04-09-overriding-the-default-text-selection-colour.md

 {:toc}
 </div>

-Add something different to your website by overriding the default text selection colour (boring blue and no text styling) when highlighting words/images on your website.
-Check out the demo below by highlighting the paragraphs, and add the code to your own website.

-Note: Will not work in IE6, IE7, IE8, but you’re good on Safari/Chrome (WebKit), Mozilla FireFox (Gecko) and IE9.
+> Note: Will not work in IE6-8, but you’re good on Safari/Chrome (WebKit), Mozilla FireFox (Gecko) and IE9+

 Here’s the code to add to your CSS to implement your default text selection colour.